MerlijnVH/merlijnvanholder.com/content/posts/foreign-legion-buckets-of-blood-steam-release/index.md

 ![Apple Top 10 Downloads](media/foreign-legion-apple-downloads.png)
 _Featured at 9th place in Apple's top downloads._

-We also shipped a browser version via the Unity web player on Netlog, a Belgian social media platform, as one of the launch titles for their new gaming hub.
+We also shipped a browser version via the Unity web player on Netlog, a Belgian social media platform, as one of the launch titles for their gaming hub.
 They are the first platform to adopt microtransactions in Europe, the game is free to play with guns and ammunition available for purchase.
 I'm not a fan of that business model, but time will tell.

 ![Newspaper Clipping](media/foreign-legion-gva-newspaper.png)
-_Local coverage of the Steam release and our presence at GDC._
+_Local newspaper coverage of the Steam release and our presence at GDC._

 Right now I'm prototyping levels for the upcoming multiplayer update using the "orange box" technique popularized by Valve.
 We're also in early talks with Sony about a potential PlayStation 3 version, which would be _really_ cool.

 ![Level Prototyping](media/foreign-legion-dev-02.png)
 _Grey and orange boxes block out geometry, scale, and flow quickly._

-Our studio had a small booth at the Game Developers Conference (GDC) in Cologne, Germany this year.
+Our studio had a small booth this year at GDC, the [Game Developers Conference](https://gdconf.com/) in Cologne, Germany.
 A highlight was chatting with Nicholas Francis, one of Unity's founders, he seemed genuinely proud seeing indie teams push his engine.
 Also, shout‑out to the many enthusiastic game dev students from the University of Gothenburg, Sweden!

 ![GDC Cologne '09](media/foreign-legion-gdc.png)
-_Me, sharing stories with other developers at GDC._
+_Me, second from the left, sharing stories with other developers at GDC._

 Building Buckets of Blood in just a few months reminds me of the early [id Software](https://idsoftware.com/) days, Wolfenstein 3D was built in only four.
 Creating small games with a tiny, motivated team is hectic, but a lot of fun.